EeshanBembi/GAN_MNIST/README.md

 # GAN_MNIST
-Generated MNIST images by training on MNIST dataset for 2000 epochs.
+Generated  handwritten MNIST digits by training on MNIST dataset for 2000 epochs.
 Image quality will severly improve if trained for more iterations.